-We encourage all customers to ensure any issues with their homes are reported to us in the first instance to ensure we are given an opportunity to review and to resolve these.
+- We encourage all customers to ensure any issues with their homes are reported to us in the first instance to ensure we are given an opportunity to review and resolve these. - 12.2 If we receive contact direct from solicitors representing customer disrepair claims when no reports of repairs required have been made to us in the first instance, the customer will be signposted to follow this complaints procedure through to the conclusion of Stage 2. - 12.3 This will not prevent a customer from pursuing a claim of disrepair simultaneously to making a complaint, but rather is aimed at attempting to resolve any issues of concern for the customer in a timely manner - 12.4 The complaints process remains available to a customer until disrepair claim papers are served in the courts.
+Coastline will review all claims submitted to court to check they include all aspects of the complaint before suspending the complaint process.

-- 12.2 If we receive contact direct from solicitors representing customer disrepair claims when no reports of repairs required have been made to us in the first instance, the customer will be signposted to follow this complaints procedure through to the conclusion of Stage 2. - 12.3 This will not prevent a customer from pursuing a claim of disrepair simultaneously to making a complaint, but rather is aimed at ensuring the internal complaints process has been exhausted as a way of attempting to resolve any issues of concern. - 12.4 The complaints process remains available to a customer until disrepair claim papers are served in the courts.
-Coastline will review all claims submitted to court to check they include all aspects of the complaint before suspending the complaint process. - 12.5 Customers are advised to consider the independent advice provided here;
+12.5 Customers are advised to consider the independent advice provided here;